-The Board of Directors Governing Body
+The Board of Directors (Governing Body)

-The Board has ultimately responsibility for the Company's risk management and approves this Risk Management Policy, including risk appetite statements and tolerances, at least annually.
+The Board of Directors has ultimately responsibility for the Company's risk management and will approve the Risk Management Policy, including risk appetite statements, at least annually.

-Risk and Compliance Committee (R&CC)
+Risk and Compliance Committee (R&CC) (Oversight Body)

-Oversight Body
+To oversee risk management within the Company, the Board has formed the R&CC.
+The objective of the R&CC is to develop and implement an organization-wide approach to the identification, assessment, communication, and management of risk in a cost-effective manner.

-The R&CC is responsible for the oversight of management within the Company.
-The R&CC also supervises the development and implementation of an organization-wide approach to the identification, assessment, communication, and management of risk in a cost-effective manner.
-The R&CC has appointed a chairperson and meetings are attended by representatives from the Company's senior management.
+The R&CC has appointed a Chairman and meetings are attended by representatives from the Company's senior management including the Chief Risk Officer.
+The R&CC is responsible for: